Outdoor Learning and Play

 Creating the Perfect School Garden for you!

 Pentagon has a wide range of natural playground equipment that can create a school garden oasis!
-Lack of available space does not present a barrier to gardening as Pentagon’s range of imaginative and innovative planters also provide playground seating and plenty of opportunities for imaginative play and learning.
+Lack of available space does not present a barrier to gardening as Pentagon’s range of imaginative and innovative planters also provide playground seating and plenty of opportunities for imaginative play and studying.

 A garden doesn’t have to consist of grassed areas and trees, it can be made using raised beds and planters.
 Planting Trees are a fantastic product that allow for every child in a class to be fully involved in the growing process, providing an ideal solution, if outdoor space is limited.